OSGP/Documentation/protocols/mqtt.md

 ## Dependencies

 The MQTT Protocol Adapter uses the HiveMQ MQTT client `com.hivemq:hivemq-mqtt-client` which supports MQTT 3.
 The MQTT Protocol Simulator also uses HiveMQ, as well as the Moquette MQTT broker `io.moquette:moquette-broker`.
 The reason for using Moquette is that there is no Maven dependency for the HiveMQ broker component.
+The integration test for the MQTT client uses a test container for Eclipse Mosquitto based on the `eclipse-mosquitto` Docker image as broker.

 ## Simulator